orchidhq/Orchid/README.md

 - Improve Themes
     - Standardize the usage of Layout, Page, and Component templates so that individual plugins can inject a Page seamlessly into the themes's Layouts, and so that components can be rendered seamlessly in any Page template
-    - More themes.
-I want a good theme used across all pages which has a strong sidebar for documentation, similar to Hugo
     - One Theme must be set for the whole project, but more themes may optionally be set on a per-generator basis.
 These additional themes are intrinsically part of the Preferences parsing process.
 Should pass the target theme to the Renderer along with the data to be rendered.
 This makes the theme process not a globally-defined construct, and also